Table of contents

 To add this chain, use:

-nft 'add chain ip netsec_tbl netsec_in { type filter hook input priority 0 ;
+sudo nft 'add chain ip netsec_tbl netsec_in { type filter hook input priority 0 ;

 policy drop ; comment "my first chain" ; }'

-To make sure your chain shows up in the table, you can use nft list table netsec_tbl.
+To make sure your chain shows up in the table, you can use sudo nft list table netsec_tbl.
 Mine looks like the following:

 table ip netsec_tbl {